Support and security updates for Office 2010 have ended

 What does end of support mean?

-End of support, which is sometimes referred to as “end of life,” means Microsoft will no longer provide technical support or software and security updates for Office 2010 on October 13, 2020.
+End of support, which is sometimes referred to as “end of life,” means Microsoft will no longer provide technical support or software and security updates for Office 2010 have ended.

 What has changed since Office 2010?